MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams.md

 1. Select **Open the bot** to have the installation prompt launch in Microsoft Teams.
 Select **Add** to have it added as an app in Teams.
 This only installs the bot for you.

-## Share a link so others can add the bot
+## Share a link so others can install the bot

 1. Go to the **Chatbot** tab.